 Signal ground (PCB) and HDA ground are connected together in the drive and cannot be separated by the user.
-The equipment in which the drive is mounted is connected directly to the HDA and PCB with no electrically-isolating shock mounts.
-If you do not want the system chassis to be connected to the HDA/PCB ground, you must provide a nonconductive (electrically-isolating) method of mounting the drive in the host equipment.
+The equipment in which the drive is mounted is connected directly to the HDA and PCB with no electrically isolating shock mounts.
+If it is desired for the system chassis to not be connected to the HDA/PCB ground, the systems integrator or user must provide a nonconductive (electrically isolating) method of mounting the drive in the host equipment.

 Increased radiated emissions may result if you do not provide the maximum surface area ground connection between system ground and drive ground.
 This is the system designer's and integrator's responsibility.